Cladonia carneola

 Cladonia carneola or the crowned cup lichen is a species of fruticose, cup lichen in the family Cladoniaceae.
 It was described as a new species by Swedish mycologist Elias Magnus Fries.
 Lichenicolous fungi that have been recorded growing on Cladonia carneola include Phaeopyxis punctum and Taeniolella beschiana.

+In Nepal, Cladonia carneola has been reported from 3,900 to 4,100 m elevation in a compilation of published records.